Generalized Finslerian Wormhole Models in $f(\mathcal{R},\mathcal{T})$ Gravity: Finslerian Wormhole Structure

-is required. \item [5.] $B(r)$ must be finite and non-vanishing at the throat $r_{0}$.\\ With the reference \cite{Cataldo, aman}, we can consider $B(r) = k$, where $k$ is constant, to achieve the de Sitter and anti-de Sitter asymptotic behaviors.
-Since a constant redshift function can be absorbed in the normalized time coordinate, we take $B(r)= 1$.\\
+\item [5.] $\mathfrak{{B}}(r)$ must be finite and non-vanishing at the throat $r_{0}$.\\ With the reference \cite{Cataldo, aman}, we can consider $\mathfrak{{B}}(r) = k$, where $k$ is a constant, is used to achieve the anti-de Sitter and de Sitter asymptotic behaviors.
+Since a constant redshift function can be absorbed into the normalized time coordinate, we take $\mathfrak{B}(r)= 1$.\\